Parents come next week!

 P.S.
-I have openings in Sound Beginnings (ages 0–4) and my 1st year Let’s Play Music classes for the Fall.
+Share the music love!
+Don't let your friends miss out on the fabulous experience of being in Sound Beginnings (ages 0–4), Let’s Play Music (ages 5–6), or Presto (ages 7–12) classes!
 If you know of anyone who is interested, please send them my contact information or direct them to the studio website: http://www.infusingmusicstudios.com/group-classes.html.

 Homework: pp. 24–27 Students identify the introduction, bridge, coda, and repeats for our new puppet show, "The Circus".